kc-howe/Betti-Numbers/README.md

 Computing the Betti numbers of a space also enables us to compute the Euler characteristic of that space.
 By the Euler-Poincaré theorem, the Euler characteristic of a topological space is merely the alternating sum of its Betti numbers.
 A few examples of Euler characteristic are given in `examples.py`.

 ### Reduced Betti Numbers
 Reduced Betti numbers give a somewhat more intuitive and pleasing result when interpreting Betti numbers as p-dimensional holes.
-In summary, they are equivalent to the standard Betti numbers except for the case of p=0, in which case the reduced 0th Betti number is simply the 0th Betti number minus one.
-This guarantees that the 0th reduced Betti number is 1 if there is a gap between two disconnected vertices (i.e. a 0-dimensional hole).
+In brief, they are equivalent to the standard Betti numbers except in the case of p=0, where the reduced 0th Betti number is the 0th Betti number minus one.
+This guarantees that the 0th reduced Betti number counts gaps between disconnected vertices (i.e. 0-dimensional holes).
 Techinically, the procedure of reducing boundary matrices produces the reduced Betti numbers of a space.
 This repository stores the standard Betti numbers after a computation, however both are retrievable.

 ### Limitations
-Unfortunately, this approach is untenable for large complexes, as the boundary matrices of a complex are generally sparse and quite large.
+Unfortunately, this approach to representing topological spaces and computing their Betti numbers is untenable for large complexes, as the boundary matrices of a complex are generally sparse and quite large.
+A sparse-matrix implementation would yield greater efficiency for larger complexes.

 ## Example
 To find the Betti numbers of the 3-dimensional ball, we can triangulate it with a single tetrahedron and find each p-th boundary matrix describing this tetrahedron.